Reviews You Can Rely On

 Features

 For this metric, we considered what type of climbing each harness was designed for and how well its features work for those disciplines.
-Some models have many features (ice clipper slots, extra gear loops, etc.).
-If you are looking for a sport harness and don't want or need all of those extras, but you still want something lightweight with easily accessible gear loops, consider the feature set.
+Some models have many features (ice clipper slots, extra gear loops, etc.) while others keep it to the bare minimum.
+If you are looking for a basic sport harness, you probably don't want or need all of those extras, but you still want something lightweight with easily accessible gear loops at least.

-We can't say that there was ever a time that we felt very limited by the material or structure of the models that we were testing — these are not the old, bulky, and confining climbing harnesses of yesteryear.
-Instead, all models have movement and fluidity built into their design.
+We can't say that there was ever a time when we felt very limited by the material or structure of the models we were testing — these are not the old, bulky, and confining climbing harnesses of yesteryear.
+Instead, all models have decent movement and fluidity built into their design.

 climbing harness womens - the blue ice addax is comfortable deceivingly functional for its size.